 - Streamline broker dealer rules to allow finders and promoters to operate without fear of SEC enforcement.
 A “broker-dealer lite” could enhance visibility for new ICOs and speed secondary-market maturity.

-These quick, pain-free fixes could ensure a smooth transition to fully SEC-compliant ICOs.
-US companies can continue to innovate in ways that improve all our lots.
-And only scam artists and cheats are ‘sent to hell without dying.’
+These pain-free fixes could ensure a smooth transition to SEC-compliant ICOs.
+US companies can innovate in ways that improve all our lots.
+And only con men are ‘sent to hell without dying.’

 In 10,000 words Mr. Stark dedicates one-half sentence to not stifling technological innovation.
 If his attitude is indicative of the SEC’s enforcement division and Congress discards its overseer role, technological advances will capitalize in Russia or London and even consultants will feel the burn.